Amy Berrington de González, D.Phil.

 Dr. Berrington has conducted a series of risk projection studies to estimate the potential cancer risks from both diagnostic and screening examinations, including: cardiac stress tests, CT colonography and lung CT screening.
 To perform these studies she and other collaborators developed the NCI Radiation Risk Assessment Tool (RadRAT), which is interactive computer software that uses state of the art risk projection models to estimate lifetime cancer risks and incorporates Monte Carlo simulation methods to assess the impact of uncertainties in the assumptions and data.
-She recently became the NCI Principal Investigator for the UK Pediatric CT scans study, which is a retrospective cohort study of 250,000 children who had one or more CT scans as children or adolescents.
+She recently became the NCI principal investigator for the UK Pediatric CT scans study, which is a retrospective cohort study of 250,000 children who had one or more CT scans as children or adolescents.

 Therapeutic radiation exposure

-As cancer treatment and screening has improved markedly the number of patients diagnosed with a second primary cancer has also increased.
+As cancer treatment and screening has improved markedly, the number of patients diagnosed with a second primary cancer has also increased.
 Studying the second cancer risks after radiotherapy provides both important clinical information and also insights into the long-term effects of high-dose fractionated radiation exposure.
-Furthermore, as treatments continue to evolve it is important to study the effects of newer treatments on second cancer rates.
+Furthermore, as treatments continue to evolve, it is important to study the effects of newer treatments on second cancer rates.
 Dr. Berrington has conducted a number of studies using the SEER cancer registries to evaluate patterns of second cancers and the second cancer risks related to radiotherapy treatment.
 She is currently developing a cohort of breast cancer survivors using the electronic medical records from Kaiser Permanente Health Plans to study the late effects of various breast cancer treatments.
-She is also developing methods to project risks from high-doses of radiation exposure and conducting a pilot study to assess the feasibility of performing the first multi-center study of the second cancer risks from proton therapy and IMRT.
+She is also developing methods to project risks from high-dose radiation exposure and is conducting a pilot study to assess the feasibility of performing the first multi-center study of the second cancer risks from proton therapy and IMRT.

 Cerhan JR, Moore SC, Jacobs EJ, Kitahara CM, Rosenberg PS, Adami HO, Ebbert JO, English DR, Gapstur SM, Giles GG, Horn-Ross PL, Park Y, Patel AV, Robien K, Weiderpass E, Willett WC, Wolk A, Zeleniuch-Jacquotte A, Hartge P, Bernstein L, Berrington de Gonzalez A. A pooled analysis of waist circumference and mortality in 650,000 adults.
 Mayo Clin Proc.
 2014;89(3):335-45.